K. C. Wu

-K. C. Wu (吳國楨 (Wu2 Kuo2-chên1); October 21, 1903 – June 6, 1984) was a Chinese political figure and historian.
+Wu Kuo-chen (吳國楨 (Wu2 Kuo2-chên1); October 21, 1903 – June 6, 1984), also known as K. C. Wu, was a Chinese political figure and writer.
 Among other offices, he served as Mayor of Shanghai and as Chairman of the Taiwan Provincial Government.

 Early life

 Wu was born in Jianshi County, Hubei, and grew up in Beijing, where his father served in the military.
 He studied at both Tianjin Nankai High School, where Zhou Enlai was a classmate, and at Tsinghua University.
 In 1923, he earned a bachelor's degree in economics from Grinnell College and, in 1926, a doctoral degree in political science from Princeton University.

 Early career

 After returning to China in 1926, Wu began a career in government service, first as a tax collector in Hankou, today part of Wuhan, for the local warlord Xia Douyin.
 In 1931, he married Edith Huang, daughter of Gene T. Huang.
 They eventually had four children: Eileen, Edith, Kuo-chen, and Sherman.
 In 1932, he became mayor of Hankou.
 When the Yangtze River appeared ready to flood in 1936, Wu oversaw the construction of a huge dike system which saved the city.